Tools You'll Need

 Add the leftover dal (approximately 1 cup or as required) to the bowl.
 Mix all the ingredients well with your hands.
 Ensure that the dal is evenly incorporated into the flour and spices.
 Do not add water at this stage, as the dal provides sufficient moisture.

-Cover the dough and let it rest for to allow the flavors to meld and the dough to become more elastic.
+Cover the dough and for to allow the flavors to meld and the dough to become more elastic.

 Divide the rested dough into equal portions and roll each portion into a smooth ball.
 Dust a rolling surface with whole wheat flour and roll out each ball into a flat, round roti of desired thickness.